tinkledoomhammer/some-notes/stackedit/Code/godot/gdscript.md

 ## GDscript documentation comments
 * must start with `##` (double hash symbols)
+* Must immediately precede:
-* Must immediately precede a script member or
+	* a script member the top of the code (for function and script docs)
+	* an exported variable
+#### Documenting a script
+* Should be divided into 3 parts
+	1. A brief description
+	2. A detailed description
+	3. Tutorials and depricated/experimental marks

 ## GDScript Style guide